 If a person seems to be suffering from a serious eye disease such as cataracts or glaucoma – as is the case with 20 percent of those treated – then the doctors refer the patient to a specialist.
 However, the telemedicine system is well-suited for diagnosing and treating pronounced astigmatism.

 And that is a major step in making healthcare accessible to all Brazilians.
 “Telemedicine has its limits, but it still covers a wide range of needs.
-We studied where the eye care treatment options were falling short, and that’s where we installed ZEISS systems,” says Dr. Aline de Araujo, right before turning to the next patient.
+We studied where the eye care treatment options were falling short, and that’s where we installed ZEISS customized solutions,” says Dr. Aline de Araujo, right before turning to the next patient.
 On average, she needs about 20 minutes per case.
 Each day, 20 people benefit from this setup, and over 4,000 people have already received treatment via this method.